Sign Standards and Regulations

 Do you need a development permit?

-Not all signs requires a development permit from the Town before being placed in the community.
+Not all signs require a development permit from the Town before being placed in the community.
 Signs such as A-board signs, real estate signs (with a maximum sign area of 1 sq. m), construction signs and garage sale signs (posted for a maximum of 48 hours) can be placed around the community without a development permit.

-With the year 'round events in High River organized by Community groups, organizations and volunteers, there are provisions enabling organizers to get their message out to the public.
-To support these events, the Town has passed guidelines that offer a variety of options to post temporary signs, once an application is completed.
+With the year-round events in High River organized by Community groups, organizations and volunteers, there are provisions enabling organizers to get their message out to the public.
+To support these events, the Town has passed guidelines that offer a variety of options to post temporary signs once an application is completed.

 To learn more about specific regulations for each district, review the Land Use Bylaw.
 The Town has four different land use districts that allow signs, and each district has slightly different regulations for signage.

 If you have questions about signs for your business or activity, please contact the Planning and Development team by email or phone.
-Contact information is found on to the right of this page.
+Contact information is found to the right of this page.

 - Acceptable Commercial Signage Package (permitted - Development Permit Required)